ABISHEK-K-DEV/react-smart-table/CONTRIBUTING.md

 ### Code Style

 - Use TypeScript for all new code
-- Follow the existing ESLint configuration
+- Follow the existing coding style
 - Use Prettier for code formatting
 - Write clear, descriptive commit messages